Maine Seafood Guide – Periwinkles & Whelks

 Buying & Preparing

-Periwinkles and whelks are pickled and sold locally as “wrinkles.”
-Most of the harvest is exported live to major US cities and Europe, where cooked meat is picked out of the shell with a pin, and to Asia where raw snails are a delicacy to be sucked out through a tiny hole ground in the shell.
+Periwinkles and whelks, often called “wrinkles” when pickled, are popular local delicacies.
+While some pickled versions are sold locally, most of the harvest is exported live to major US cities and Europe, where the cooked meat is carefully extracted from the shell using a pin.
+In parts of Asia, raw whelks are enjoyed as a delicacy by sucking the snail out through a small hole ground into the shell.

 Certifications & Verifications